“I found no place whereon I could stand. I worked a charm upon my own heart.”

 at Sundown Festival in Huntington.

-you could see all the cigarette butts and
+You could see all the butts and empty baggies.

 security wiggling flashlights at them